-A single discount rate of 6.80% was used to measure the total pension liability (6.00% for the Pension Plus 2 Plan) for the fiscal year 2019.
-In fiscal year 2018, the single discount rate used to measure the pension liability was 7.05% (7.00% for the Pension Plus Plan and 6.00% for the Pension Plus 2 Plan).
+A single discount rate of 6.80% was used to measure the total pension liability (6.00% for the Pension Plus 2 Plan) for the fiscal year 2020.
+In fiscal year 2019, the single discount rate used to measure the pension liability was 6.80% (6.00% for the Pension Plus 2 Plan).
 This single discount rate was based on the expected rate of return on pension plan investments of 6.80% (6.00% for the Pension Plus 2 Plan).
 The projection of cash flows used to determine this single discount rate was based on the assumption that in the future, plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.